MichaelHallik/MichaelHallik.github.io/_posts/2021-01-18-Running-Robot-Framework-in-a-virtual-environment.md

 <h2> <a name="But what exactly is a virtual environment?"> But what exactly is a virtual environment? </a> </h2>

-You can see it as a self-contained, isolated Python installation that (as such) is independent from any global/system Python installations (and their configurations) as well as from any other virtual Python environments (and their configurations).
+A virtual environment is a self-contained, isolated Python installation that (as such) is independent from any global/system Python installations (and their configurations) as well as from any other virtual Python environments (and their configurations).
 Within that environment, you can create an eco-system of third party libraries/packages that will be specific and dedicated to that environment (although you <i>can</i> share between environments if necessary).

 The installed packages will only be accessible to the Python interpreter of that specific environment.
 Vice versa, no packages from outside the environment will be accessible to that interpreter.
 (Again, depending on how you rig your environment(s), you <i>could</i> share artifacts between environments if needed.)